41st Military Airlift Squadron: History

-In 1962 the 41st transferred its C-121s to Air National Guard units and received its first C-130E on 11 August.
-During the 1960s, the 41st Military Airlift Squadron annually flew airlift missions to the Antarctic in support of U.S. scientific bases there.
+In 1962 the 41st transferred its C-121s to Air National Guard units and received its first Lockheed EC-130E Hercules on 11 August.
+During the 1960s, the squadron annually flew airlift missions to the Antarctic in support of U.S. scientific bases there.
 In the spring of 1965, it helped airlift troops, equipment and supplies to the Dominican Republic in support of the U.S.-backed government.
 In May 1965, it flew the first airlift mission to Vietnam.
-Re-designated the 41st Airlift Squadron in January 1966, it converted to C-141 aircraft in February–May 1967, and expanded operations to destinations all over the world.
+Redesignated 41st Airlift Squadron in January 1966, it converted to Lockheed C-141 Starlifter aircraft in February–May 1967, and expanded operations to destinations all over the world.
 Flights to Southeast Asia in support of combat operations became much more frequent, only ceasing with the withdrawal of the U.S. in January 1973.
 The squadron frequently flew support missions for presidential trips, including President Richard M. Nixon's visit to the People's Republic of China in February 1972.

 The squadron participated in the airlift of military supplies to Israel during the Yom Kippur War in October–November 1973.
 It flew missions in support of the evacuation and resettlement of Southeast Asian refugees, as the Communists took over South Vietnam and Cambodia between April and June 1975.
 Between 23 and 29 Oct 1983, it airlifted replacement troops and equipment to Beirut after a terrorist attack on U.S. Marines' barracks killed 241 men.
 The 41st IBS provided airlift support for the Grenada operation from 24 Oct to 19 Dec 1983.
 In recent years, the squadron has participated regularly in tactical air-drop exercises with the Army, and provided support for the U.S. Navy as well.

-It was inactivated in 1991 as part of the drawdown of the USAF after the end of the Cold War.
+It was inactivated in 1992 as part of the drawdown of the USAF after the end of the Cold War.